TypeStrong/ts-node/website/docs/troubleshooting.md

   - Solution: upgrade to ts-node >=[v10.6.0](https://github.com/TypeStrong/ts-node/releases/tag/v10.6.0), which implements a workaround.
 - Our ESM loader is not installed.
   - Solution: Use `ts-node-esm`, `ts-node --esm`, or add `"ts-node": {"esm": true}` to your tsconfig.json.
 [Docs](./commonjs-vs-native-ecmascript-modules.md#native-ecmascript-modules)
+- You have moved your project to ESM but still have a config file, such as `webpack.config.ts`, which must be executed as CommonJS <!-- SYNC_WITH_MTO_DOCS -->
+  - Solution: if supported by the relevant tool, rename your config file to `.cts`
+  - Solution: Configure a module type override.
+[Docs](./module-type-overrides.md)

 ## Missing Types